-If you’re splitting up with your partner or are no longer in a relationship with the other parent of your child, figuring out child custody can be a really tough issue.
+If you’re splitting up with your partner or are no longer in a relationship with the other parent of your child, figuring out child custody can be a tough issue.
 But don’t worry, you can still be a part of your child’s life by working with a capable child custody lawyer.

 At The Saul Law Firm, we have a track record of effectively handling custody and parenting time cases in family courts in Nassau and Suffolk counties.
 We understand the importance of your bond with your children and will help you achieve a creative solution for your family.